Medical Imaging Modalities involving X-rays and Medical Radiation

 Diagnostic imaging tools provide powerful techniques to locate biological processes within the human body.
 This includes spatial heterogeneity and related changes to the different regions within the anatomical structure’s fine detail.

 Advancements in medical imaging modalities will contribute to each patient’s overall personalised treatment plan.
-This can only be guaranteed by continuing translational research in the design of novel radiopharmaceuticals and biomarkers in order to increase the efforts to devise robust personalised treatment plans for individual patients.
+This can only be guaranteed by continuing translational research in the design of novel radiopharmaceuticals and biomarkers, which will increase efforts to devise robust personalised treatment plans for individual patients.